Have questions? Leave your message here or Schedule a quick call with our manager now

 The Good Book

 And this prescription for must and must not is where REST starts to look a lot more like a religion than most technology platforms.
-The Torah, the Bible and the Koran, for example, they are all written works that prescribe correct and incorrect behavior among their faithful.
+The Torah, the Bible and the Koran, for example, are all written works that prescribe correct and incorrect behavior among their faithful.
 Similarly, Roy’s thesis defines what is and what is not correct among the REST faithful.

 God and the 10 Commandments

-In many ways Roy has been for REST-like the God of the Old Testament; he spoke to the people in the early days and wrote his “commandments” in the form of his thesis, but since then the faithful have only had his thesis and that one blog post to clarify the meaning of REST.
+In many ways Roy has been for REST like the God of the Old Testament; he spoke to the people in the early days and wrote his “commandments” in the form of his thesis, but since then the faithful have only had his thesis and that one blog post to clarify the meaning of REST.

 Disagreement and Debate